josephmisiti/awesome-machine-learning/README.md

 #### Natural Language Processing
 * [MIT Information Extraction Toolkit](https://github.com/mit-nlp/MITIE) - C, C++, and Python tools for named entity recognition and relation extraction

+#### Speech Recognition
+* [Kaldi](http://kaldi.sourceforge.net/) - Kaldi is a toolkit for speech recognition written in C++ and licensed under the Apache License v2.0.
+Kaldi is intended for use by speech recognition researchers.

 #### Sequence Analysis
 * [ToPS](https://github.com/ayoshiaki/tops) - This is an objected-oriented framework that facilitates the integration of probabilistic models for sequences over a user defined alphabet.